sopnopriyo/sopnopriyo-backend/readme.md

 ## Testing

-To launch your application's tests, run:
+To launch the application's tests, run:

     ./mvnw clean test